 Fenero is a very flexible platform which provides many options for establishing an audio connection.
 The following are available options.

-- SIP (both softphones and physical headphones)
+- SIP (both softphones and physical hard-phones)

 Before we can troubleshoot and identify the cause of an agent's audio issues, we must first understand what to expect when a successful audio connection is established by the agent during the login process.
 Let's walk through the process of logging in as an agent using the most common connection method; WebRTC (Fenero webphone).